-Earlier last year, I shared a collection of the best competitive intelligence articles from the first half of 2015.
-Now I have continued that work by gathering the best posts from the second half of the year.
+Following is a collection of the best posts I’ve seen on competitive intelligence from the second half of the year.
 I favor pieces that are educational – providing in-depth information about the discipline itself or actionable advice on how to execute.

 I have also created a resource section on this site with tools that can be used to monitor your competitors.

 It may not be possible for a small business to employ a competitive intelligence professional.
 But it’s my hope that these resources will help you stay abreast of the discipline and assist you with planning.

 So, without further ado, below are the best of the bunch from July to December of 2015:

 Companies Collect Competitive Intelligence, but Don’t Use It